AmpereComputing/gVisor-on-ampere/PTRACE.md

 )

 Obviously because the patches are already included in kernels 5.5 and newer we strong suggest staying on newer kernels for the best results.
 Please note: using ptrace with older kernels can be used, and may work however your results and experience may vary.
-Additinoally please note that the current gVisor implementations only support kernels configured with 4K pages sizes.
+Additionally please note that the current gVisor implementations only support kernels configured with 4K-page sizes.

-## Getting started

-### Download the latest gVisor Code
+## Download the latest gVisor Code

-For the best experience with building gvisor, it is recommend that you pull the `master` branch directly from the [upstream source code](https://github.com/google/gvisor) located on on GitHub.
+For the best experience with building gvisor, it is recommended that you pull the `master` branch directly from the [upstream source code](https://github.com/google/gvisor) located on GitHub.

 ```
 $ git clone https://github.com/google/gvisor.git